Polymerization

 Processes

-Polymerization can occur through various reaction mechanisms, where monomers react to form longer chains or branched structures, the macromolecules.
+Polymerization can occur through various reaction mechanisms, with monomers reacting to form longer chains or branched structures, the macromolecules.
 Polymerizations are classified according to the reaction mechanism into:

 - Solution polymerization